Ntalcme/nt_library/README.md

     - `nt_strdup` - Duplicates a string.
     - `nt_strlen` - Returns the length of a string.
     - `nt_parse` - Simple function to parse a character string.

-## Compatibility

-This project uses POSIX system calls (such as `read`), making it compatible with Unix-like operating systems including:

-- Linux
-- macOS
-- BSD variants (FreeBSD, OpenBSD, NetBSD)
-- Other POSIX-compliant systems

-*Note: This project is not natively compatible with Windows.*

 ## Local Compilation & Linking